will-y/crystal-tools/README.md

 # Crystal Tools
 This mod adds a new class of tools to Minecraft called crystal tools.
 They are meant to be a post-netherite tool that can keep getting better as you use it.

-You can download the mod on [Curse Forge](https://www.curseforge.com/minecraft/mc-mods/upgradable-crystal-tools) or from [releases](https://github.com/will-y/crystal-tools/releases).
+You can download the mod on [Curse Forge](https://www.curseforge.com/minecraft/mc-mods/upgradable-crystal-tools), [Modrinth](https://modrinth.com/mod/crystal-tools), or from [Github Releases](https://github.com/will-y/crystal-tools/releases).

 Please report any bugs you find in the Issues tab or in the comments.
 You can also suggest features or ask questions there.